Burp Suite for Pentester – Configuring Proxy

 - Community

-The Community and Professional editions are the most common, thereby let’s compare these two only, in order to be more precise.
+The Community and Professional editions are the most common, so let’s compare these two only, in order to be more precise.

 The Community version was once termed as the Burp Suite’s Free Edition, although it doesn’t offer several options, but it carries up everything that we need for the manual penetration testing whether it is capturing the request, crawling, or manipulating the request in the repeater.